kaspernj/wref/README.md

 # Wref

-Weak references for Ruby.
+Weak references for Ruby

 ## Install

-Add to your Gemfile and bundle.
+Add to your Gemfile and bundle

 ```ruby
 gem "wref"